commonknowledge/covid-19-mutual-aid-list-sync/README.md

 Syncs the different lists of UK based COVID-19 Mutual Aid groups.
 Not especially clever but does the job.

+This is coded in plain Javascript and requires [Node.js](https://nodejs.org/).

+This was done to hopefully enable use on client web apps as well as servers, as opposed to the more common data language of Python.

 ## Lists

 There are currently three lists of UK based COVID-19 Mutual Aid groups.